How does technology affect insurance operations?

 For all its ubiquity, it can still be hard to define what insurtech actually looks like in an insurance organization.
 In this series Insurtech 101, we’re breaking down some of the different technologies that make up the world of insurtech and how they impact day-to-day insurance processing.
+This time, we’re looking at Robotic Process Automation (RPA) for insurance.

-The first technology we’ll cover is Robotic Process Automation (RPA), or automation.
 We’re not talking about actual robots with motors and mechanical limbs, but software robots, or bots.
 These bots, when combined with artificial intelligence and machine learning capabilities, are able to take command of repeatable, routine, keystroke-level processes such as data input, calculations, document gathering, and even chatting.

 Indeed, we’ve all run into chatbots before: those pop-up chat screens on websites that offer to answer basic questions.
 You type in your query, and the bot responds with automated responses deemed relevant to what you’ve asked.
 Here’s an example: